These Irish Christmas commercials certainly deliver some tear-jerking moments.

-In the last few years, the Christmas adverts have become just as big a deal in Ireland as the commercials shown during the prime-time Superbowl spots in the U.S. No matter what new ways the creatives come up with to rev up our tear ducts this year, however, these old classics are sure to bring back the nostalgia of Christmases gone by.
+No matter what new ways the creatives come up with to rev up our tear ducts this year, however, these old classics are sure to bring back the nostalgia of Irish Christmases gone by.

-Here’s our pick of the top Irish adverts at Christmas:
+Here’s our pick of the top Irish Christmas commercials:

 This beautiful advert has some beautiful shots of a snowy Christmas all over Ireland accompanied by specially composed orchestral music by Kevin Sargent.